Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

  * If all goes correctly: visit the catalog at http://localhost:3000/catalog.
  * A sample search of `atom` will return results from the sample set of MARC records.

+#Environment setup
+For development the [dotenv](https://github.com/bkeepers/dotenv) gem has been added.
+Local settings can be set in the a `.env` file.  `sample-env` is included.
+Copy it to `.env` and adjust the values.

+An additional rails environment has been created called `devbox`.
+I created this because I want to run Rails on `dblightcit` in development mode for now.
+I also have had trouble installing the `debugger` gem on the server.
+So creating another environment for local gemsets seems to be a route to take.
+You can follow this pattern as well or just the development Rails environment locally.

 #Indexing data